 Continue your learning adventure in a supportive environment with other learners!

-The Esperanto Association of Britain is holding its second Studa Semajnfino, and we're running it free of charge!
+The Esperanto Association of Britain is organising its fourth Studa Semajnfino, and we'll be running it free of charge!
+This time we'll be in Edgbaston!

 If you've already started learning Esperanto but aren't yet a confident, fluent speaker, then this weekend course will be of benefit to you.
 Our friendly team of tutors will provide a range of activities tailored to a range of abilities, from those who are relatively new and have been learning by themselves, all the way up to those who can hold conversations and engage in discussion to a reasonably good degree.